-The 6th edition of the HomeGrown Cup will be held on December 21, 2019, in Tilburg (the Netherlands).
+The 10th edition of the HomeGrown Cup will be held on December 17, in Tilburg (the Netherlands).
 Handing in your entries happens on December 15.

 How much do I need to enter?

-You can find the quantities in the registration form.
-You cannot send in your entry.
+You could find the quantities in the registration form.
+You cannot send in your entry through the post.
 After your registration is confirmed, we will communicate how and when you bring your entry (or multiple) and pay your registration fee.